Wendy Barclay: Notable work, honours and awards

 One of Barclay's most notable work involved looking at cells infected with the influenza A virus and identifying physiological RIG-I agonists.
 This article was published in Cell in 2010, and has been cited over 270 times.
 Research gathered for the article explained how one of the human cell's defences against RNA viruses comes in the form of RIG-Is.
 When a cell is infected with a RNA virus, RIG-I activation triggers an antiviral immune response.
 However, it was not fully known what part of the virus infection triggers RIG-I activation.
 Results of this study found that RIG-I activation is caused by the process of viral replication and correspond to full-length virus genomes, or single-stranded RNA viral genomes bearing 5′-triphosphates.

-In 2016 she gave the Peter Wildy Prize Lecture in Virology on the subject of Influenza. and she was awarded the 2023 Microbiology Society Prize Medal by the Microbiology Society for her work.
+In 2016 she gave the Peter Wildy Prize Lecture in Virology on the subject of Influenza.
+She was elected a Fellow of the Academy of Medical Sciences in 2019 and was awarded the 2023 Microbiology Society Prize Medal by the Microbiology Society for her work.

 Barclay was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to virology.